mgechev/blog.mgechev.com/_posts/2014-09-03-webrtc-peer-to-peer-chat-with-react.markdown

 }
 </pre>

 The `render` method returns the markup, which should be rendered.
-We use components, which should be already defined and available in the given scope (components like `MessagesList` and `MessageInput`).
+We use components, which are already defined and available in the given scope (components like `MessagesList` and `MessageInput`).

 Once the component has been mounted the `componentDidMount` method is being invoked: